Turkey: Joint US-Kurdish patrols in Syria are ‘unacceptable’

-ANKARA, Turkey (AP) — Turkish President Recep Tayyip Erdogan says joint patrols by U.S. forces and a Kurdish-led militia in northern Syria are “unacceptable.”
+ANKARA, Turkey (AP) — Turkish President Recep Tayyip Erdogan said Tuesday that joint patrols by U.S. forces and a Kurdish-led militia in northern Syria are “unacceptable.”

 The U.S.-led coalition against the Islamic State group and the Kurdish-led Syrian Democratic Forces conducted two joint patrols last week after Turkish artillery shelled Kurdish positions in northeastern Syria.